10.10. Bootstrapper (smart card bootstrap)

 Standard file formats for this bootstrap information and related metadata are defined in Appendix G, of the LwM2M Technical Specification, and specifications for the secure channel between Smartcard and LwM2M Device Storage in Appendix H thereof.

-While communicating with the smart card is considered outside the scope for the Anjay library, the “bootstrapper” feature, available commercially, implements a parser for the file format described in section G.3.4 of the Appendix G mentioned above.
+implements a parser for the file format described in section G.3.4 of the Appendix G mentioned abovesim_bootstrap

 Bootstrapping from smart card has a number of advantages, including: